kikihiter/LeetCode/Medium/README_medium.md

-LeetCode
+# LeetCode
 Some codes of mine on the leetcode.
 Here will be a description of some questions.

-tag=easy
+## tag=easy
-001. Two Sum
-Given an array of integers, return indices of the two numbers such that they add up to a specific target.
-You may assume that each input would have exactly one solution, and you may not use the same element twice.

-Example:
-Given nums = [2, 7, 11, 15], target = 9,

-Because nums[0] + nums[1] = 2 + 7 = 9,
-return [0, 1].
+### 002. Add Two Numbers
+You are given two non-empty linked lists representing two non-negative integers.
+The digits are stored in reverse order and each of their nodes contain a single digit.
+Add the two numbers and return it as a linked list.</br>
+You may assume the two numbers do not contain any leading zero, except the number 0 itself.</br>

+Example</br>
+Input: (2 -> 4 -> 3) + (5 -> 6 -> 4)</br>
+Output: 7 -> 0 -> 8</br>
+Explanation: 342 + 465 = 807.</br>